Using Two or More Monitors with One Computer (Windows 8)

 - When done, click Apply , and then click OK .

-Windows 8 tips
+Windows 8 tips for multiple displays

 After attaching an additional display, you can use these tips to enhance and personalize your display environment: